banner

 It’s also a good idea to develop a polite and friendly exit script that allows your reps to eject from conversations that aren’t likely to lead to a sale and focus on the best prospects.

-Dress for the occasion… and the industry
+Dress for the Occasion… and the industry

 Dressing the part is an important aspect of trade show success, and your team should be dressed to match your business’s image.
 If you have previously attended a trade show it should be easy to judge the culture and work out the type of clothing that will make the best impression.